Kids will be kids – and that’s a good thing!

 And yet, so often I see children’s natural tendencies squelched in their dance training.
-Instead of welcoming kids as the wonderfully imaginative, wildly joyful, weirdly creative little humans they are into our studios, we try to mold them from younger and younger ages into little versions of the professional dancers we hope they some day will be:
+Instead of welcoming kids as the wonderfully imaginative, wildly joyful, weirdly creative little humans they are into our studios, we try to mold them from younger and younger ages into little versions of the elite pro dancers we hope they some day will be:

 - Three year olds are asked to stand in straight lines and mimic plies and shuffles for an hour straight.

-- Mini dancers are constantly directed to be “sassy,” or have more “attitude” when performing, as if all young girls can be is sassy.
+- Mini dancers are constantly directed to be “sassy,” or have more “attitude” when performing, as if all young kid can be is sassy.
 Even better, we get offended when they throw that “attitude” back at us through disrespectful behavior in class.

-- Youth and teen dancers are being asked to tackle mature themes in performance without proper direction and support for their mental and emotional health.
+- Youth and teen dancers are being asked to tackle overly mature themes in performance without proper direction and support for their mental and emotional health.

 - Sensual or overtly sexual movement, costumes, themes, and music are still an issue, despite objection and disgust from many corners of the industry.

-- Young dancers face objectification and over-exposure on social media, as if Instagram likes are the only way to find success in the field.
+- Young dancers face objectification and over-exposure on social media, as if Instagram likes and viral TikTok videos are the only way to find success in the field.

 - Students are being forced into advanced training and overtraining from an early age, in spite of research from the realms of dance medicine, psychology, and education about the potential lasting harmful effects of these practices.
 (Read more about the dangers of overtraining in dance from a young age in this blog post.)

-All of this can result in, and at the same time is the result of, a culture of dance training that holds little regard for students proper social-emotional, creative, and artistic growth.
+All of this can result in, and at the same time is the result of, a culture of dance training that holds little regard for students’ healthy and proper physical, social-emotional, creative, and artistic growth.